angel23v/angel23v/README.md

 <h1 align="center">Hi 👋, I'm Angel Vazquez</h1>
 <h3 align="center">A passionate student web developer from Mexico</h3>

-- 🌱I am currently learning web development at the moment focusing on **javascript.**
-- 🌱I have worked with php & slqServer
-- 🌱I have done a real project using **javascript** with a classmate.

 <h3 align="left">Connect with me:</h3>
 <p align="left">